CumulusNetworks/DUE/templates/example/README.md

   * Merge in the files from ./templates/example when creating the configuration directory

-Create patched Debian 9 EXAMPLE with: ./due --create --platform linux/amd64    --name example-debian-9        --prompt ExD9         --tag example-patch-debian-9  --use-template example           --from debian:9                              --description "Debian 9 with patch"                    --image-patch debian/9/filesystem
+Create patched Debian 9 EXAMPLE with: ./due --create --platform linux/amd64    --name example-debian-9        --prompt ExD9         --tag example-patch-debian-9  --use-template example           --from debian:9                              --description 'Debian 9 with patch'                    --image-patch debian/9/filesystem

 ### Explanation of the Debian 9 example  above:
   * Arguments are the same as Debian 12